oracle/graal/docs/reference-manual/embedding/embed-languages.md

 4. Update the Maven [pom.xml](https://github.com/graalvm/polyglot-embedding-demo/blob/main/pom.xml) dependency configuration to include the languages to run as described in the [previous section](#dependency-setup).

-5. [Download and setup GraalVM](../../getting-started/graalvm-community/get-started-graalvm-community.md) by setting the `JAVA_HOME` environment variable to point to a GraalVM JDK.
+5. [Download and setup GraalVM](../../getting-started/get-started.md) by setting the value of the `JAVA_HOME` environment variable to the location of a GraalVM JDK.

 6. Run `mvn package exec:exec` to build and execute the sample code.